sorijoo/sori_demo/menu/about.md

 permalink: /about
 ---

-I'm an HCI researcher, Master candidate at hci+d lab., Seoul National University.
+I am currently a Master's student at hci+d lab in Seoul National University.

-I'm interested in Service Planning, UX analysis, Data and willing to work in HCI area.
+I am interested in service planning, UX analysis, HCI related fields.

-I'm personally interested in Books, Novel, Traveling, Writing and lots of social community and talk with strangers.
-I'm open to new experiences.
+My hobbies are reading, writing, traveling and meeting new people.
+Check out my reading blog if you are interested!